 Arrangements had been made between the tank group and the Japanese to allow the tank companies to ride trucks to Mariveles.
 HQ Company boarded their trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat and watched, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.
 As they sat there watching and waiting to see what the Japanese intended to do, a Japanese Naval officer pulled up to the soldiers in a car, got out, and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
 While he was driving away, the sergeant ordered the soldiers to lower their guns.

 Later in the day, the men were ordered to move.
 They had no idea that they had started what they simply called, “the march.”
 Most of the men had dysentery, some malaria, and others were simply weak from hunger.
 The first five miles were uphill which was hard on the sick men.
-It was made harder by the Japanese guards who were assigned a certain distance to march and made the POWs move at a faster pace so that they could complete their distance as fast as possible.
-Those who could not keep up and fell were bayoneted.
-At one point they ran past Japanese artillery that was firing at Corregidor with Corregidor returning fire.
+It was made harder by the Japanese guards who were assigned a certain distance to march and made the POWs move at a faster pace so that they could complete their assigned distance as fast as possible.
+The Japanese had these short whips and loved to hit the POWs across their butts with them.
+Those who could not keep up and fell were bayoneted since the guards did not want to stop for them.
+At one point they ran past an airfield where Japanese artillery was firing at Corregidor.
+Corregidor returned the fire.
+The Japanese had other POWs sitting in front of the guns as a human shield.
 Shells began landing among the POWs who had no place to hide and some of the POWs were killed by incoming shells.
 Corregidor did destroy three of the four guns.

 The heat on the march was intolerable, and those who begged for water were beaten by the guards with their rifle butts because they had asked.
 Those who were exhausted or suffering from dysentery and dropped to the side of the road were shot or clubbed to death.
 Food on the march was minimal when it was given to the prisoners, each would receive a pint of boiled rice.
 The Filipino people seeing the condition of the prisoners attempted to aid them by passing food to the Americans.
 If the Filipinos were caught doing this, they were beheaded.
 The further north they marched the more bloated dead bodies they saw.
 The ditches along the road were filled with water, but many also had dead bodies in them.
 The POWs’ thirst got so bad they drank the water.
 Many men would later die from dysentery.

-During the 70-mile march, the Americans were seldom allowed to stop and were not fed until the fifth day.
+During the march, the Americans were seldom allowed to stop.
+Men stated that they were not fed until the fifth day or sixth day, but that they weren't sure which it was since the days blurred together.
 Those who stopped or dropped out were bayoneted.
 For the men, hearing other men who had fallen to the ground begging for help and not being able to stop to help them was one of the hardest things they experienced on the march.
 The POWs who continued to march and those who had fallen both knew that to do so meant death for both men.

-The lack of water and food was extremely hard on the POWs.
-The POWs who ran to the water spigots of the artesian wells to fill their canteens with water were shot by the Japanese.
-The further north they marched the more bloated dead bodies they saw.
-The ditches along the road were filled with water, but many also had dead bodies in them.
-The POWs’ thirst got so bad some chose to drink the water, and many of these men later died from dysentery.
 The column of POWs was often stopped and pushed off the road and made to sit in the sun for hours.
 While they sat there, the guards would shake them down and take any possession they had that the guards liked.
 When they were ordered to move again, it was not unusual for the Japanese to ride past them in trucks and entertain themselves by swinging at the POWs with their guns or with bamboo poles.

-When they were north of Hermosa, the POWs reached pavement which made the march easier.
+When they were north of Hermosa, the POWs reached the pavement which made the march easier.
 They received an hour break, but any POW who attempted to lay down was jabbed with a bayonet.
 After the break, they marched through Layac and Lubao.
 At this time, a heavy shower took place and many of the men opened their mouths to get water.
 The guards allowed the POWs to lie on the road.
 The rain revived many of the POWs and gave them the strength to complete the march.

-At San Fernando, the POWs were put in another bullpen.
-In one corner was a slit trench that was the washroom for the POWs.
-The surface of it moved from the maggots.
-It is not known how long he was held in the bullpen and if he was fed while there.
 At some point, the POWs were ordered to form detachments of 100 men and were taken to the train station.
 There they were packed into small wooden boxcars used to haul sugarcane.
 The cars were known as “forty or eights” since they could hold forty men or eight horses.
 Since each detachment had 100 POWs in it, the Japanese put 100 POWs into each boxcar.
-The POWs were packed in so tightly that those who died remained standing since there was no room for them to fall to the floors of the cars.
-At Capas, the POWs disembarked and the dead fell to the floors of the cars.
+The POWs - at gunpoint - were packed in so tightly that those who died remained standing since there was no room for them to fall to the floors of the cars.
+After about four and a half hours later, at Capas, the POWs disembarked and the dead fell to the floors of the cars.
 When the prisoners got off the train, there were Japanese offering them money to buy food.
 The POWs had no idea why they were doing this.
 From Capas, the POWs walked the last miles to Camp O’Donnell which was an unfinished Filipino training base that the Japanese pressed into use as a POW camp on April 1, 1942, because the Japanese believed the camp could hold 15,000 to 20,000 POWs.
+The POWs were held in two camps with the Americans held on one side of the road while the Filipinos were held on the other side of the road.

 At Camp O’Donnell, the POWs were taken into a large field where they were counted and searched and all extra clothing that they had was taken from them and not returned.
 Blankets, knives, and matches were taken from them.
 If a man was found to have Japanese money or other items on them, they were taken to the guardhouse.
 Finally, the camp commandant came out, stood on the back of a flatbed truck, and told them that they were enemies of Japan and would always be Japan’s enemies.
 He also told them that they were captives and not prisoners of war and would be treated accordingly.
 After the speech, the prisoners were allowed to go to their barracks.
 Over the next several days, gunshots were heard to the southeast of the camp as the POWs who had Japanese items on them were executed for looting.

+Each unit was assigned its own barracks with the 192nd, 194th, and 17th Ordnance in the same area.
 There was not enough housing for the POWs and most slept under buildings or on the ground.
 The barracks were designed for 40 men and those who did sleep in one slept in one with as many 80 to 120 men.
 Most of the POWs slept on the ground under the barracks.
 There was no netting to protect the men from malaria-carrying mosquitos as they slept, so many men soon became ill with malaria.
 The ranking American officer was slapped after asking for building materials to repair the buildings.

 The POWs received three meals, mainly rice, a day.
 For breakfast, they were fed a half cup of soupy rice and occasionally some type of coffee.
 Lunch each day was half of a mess kit of steamed rice and a half cup of sweet potato soup.
+Some men said it was slop and made men violently ill.
 They received the same meal for dinner.
 All meals were served outside regardless of the weather.
+Men stated that other men would push the food away and not eat and were gradually starving themselves.
+When they realized that they were dying they tried to eat but had completely lost their appetites for any food.
 By May 1st, the food had improved a little with the issuing of a little wheat flour, some native beans, and a small issue of coconut oil.
 About once every ten days, 3 or 4 small calves were brought into the camp.
 When the meat was given out, there was only enough for one-fourth of the POWs to receive a piece that was an inch square.
 A native potato, the camote, was given to the POWs, but most were rotten and thrown out.
 The POWs had to post guards to prevent other POWs from eating them.
 The camp had a Black Market and POWs who had money could buy a small can of fish from the guards for $5.00.

 There was only one water faucet in the camp, and the prisoners stood in line for two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added by the POWs who came up with the pipe, dug the trench, and ran the waterline.
 Just like the first faucet, the Japanese turned off the water when they wanted water to bathe, but unlike the first water line, the POWs had the ability to turn on the water again without the Japanese knowing it.